highbyte/dotnet-6502/docs/systems/c64/swiftlink.md

 the SwiftLink bridge URL to a `ws://` or `wss://` endpoint, such as the Cloudflare Worker bridge in `tools/cloudflare/swiftlink-bridge/`.

+The browser host can also append an optional logical `target` id to the bridge URL.
+The Worker then maps that id to an allowlisted `host` / `port` / `tls` destination in its own config.

+In the Avalonia Browser C64 config UI, that browser-side `target` is selected from a combo box fed by the host config's `SwiftLinkBridgeTargetIds` list.
+The current defaults include `compunet-reborn` for Compunet testing and `local-echo` for local bridge smoke tests.

 ## Config notes

 - `Connect automatically when emulator starts` is useful for `RawTcp` mode.
 - In the Avalonia Browser host, `RawTcp` means `WebSocket bridge to a fixed TCP target`, not a direct browser TCP socket.
+- In the Avalonia Browser host, the bridge can either use one default target or a logical target id chosen by the client and resolved against a Worker-side allowlist.
 - In `HayesModem` mode, the C64 software is expected to dial using `ATDT...`, so auto-connect does not establish the remote session on its own.
 - In the Avalonia Browser host, `HayesModem` mode keeps modem command parsing in the emulator and